- Patients and relatives

 Most age-related cataracts develop gradually, so obvious symptoms may not be apparent at first.
 As the cataract progresses, it can cause more noticeable symptoms, such as blurred or double vision, dim or yellowish vision, difficulty seeing at night, or sensitivity to light.

-The postoperative period of cataract surgery is usually painless and causes little discomfort, which disappears after a few days.
+The postoperative period of a cataract surgery is usually painless and causes little discomfort, which disappears after a few days.
 Some of the discomforts that can be experienced are dry or gritty eyes, glare, etc.

 Many people believe that cataracts only affect older people.
 However, there are also cases of cataracts in children.
 These cataracts can be congenital (they are present at birth) or acquired (they appear later).